 If you are considering using Town Square C or D

-Refer to Using Cisco Telepresence Devices for instructions to connect with Zoom.
+Refer to Using Cisco Telepresence Devices for instructions to connect to your meeting.

 This room has three cameras.
 There are two cameras by the two main monitors and a third camera on the opposite wall across.
 Determine where your speaker is presenting.